SilverLabUCL/behaviour_toolbox/docs/Documentation.md

 > Note : This process will take as long as the initial listing, which can last seconds to minutes depending on the location and number of the files.

+In the rare case where you (re)-add videos in an experiment where ROIs were already selected, you need to regenerate Motion Indices for all recordings by clicking on the [Select/Browse ROIs] Button again.
+The Missing MIs will be calculated next tie you click on the [Show/Analyze] button.

 Select ROIs
 ===========